-Air quality in Suncor's operating areas is an increased focus and has resulted in the introduction and/or update of policy/ regulations of air pollutants, odours and health standards to drive performance improvement.
-Overall, regulators are moving toward setting new, more stringent limits often requiring updating or replacement of equipment, and additional monitoring and reporting requirements.
+Air quality in Suncor's operating areas is an increasing focus and has resulted in the introduction and/or update of policies and regulations of air pollutants, odours and health standards to drive performance improvement.
+Overall, regulators are moving toward setting new, more stringent limits that often require updating or replacing equipment, as well as additional monitoring and reporting requirements.
 Air quality regulations impacting Suncor's Canadian operations are listed below: